 When despair threatens to take over, however, I find it useful to take a step back and look at the inspirational things in my own life.
 What I have found is that inspiration is closer than I thought, and it often shows up in unexpected places.

 Chances are that your life also contains plenty of inspirational moments.
-Those inspirations may come from members of your family, from coworkers, from friends or even from those you don't know.
-As I list the inspirations in my life, I urge you to look at your own life and find the inspiration within your own world.
+Those inspirations may come from members of your family, coworkers, friends, or even from those you don’t know.
+As I list the inspirations in my life, I urge you to look at your own life and find inspiration within your own world.